LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

         * Nutrition for Carbohydrates
     * Tap each item, scroll down to Options section and tap on Add to Favorite
     * Repeat until all three are added
-    * Tap on the Summary (bottom left icon of toolbar), Favorites show up first
+    * Tap on the Summary (bottom left icon of toolbar); Favorites show up first

 ### Glucose and Apple HealthKit